 Tiina Kukkonen is a visual artist and Assistant Professor of Visual Arts Education at Queen's University in Kingston, ON.
 She holds a Ph.D. in Education from Queen's University in Kingston (ON), as well as a M.A. in Child Studies and a B.F.A./B.Ed. in Art Education from Concordia University in Montreal (QC).
 Her doctoral research focused on the role of intermediary organizations in brokering rural arts education partnerships.

 Tiina has taught visual arts in various community and school environments in Quebec and Ontario, and actively participates in arts markets and exhibitions.
-As a Finnish-Canadian artist, her work primarily explores themes inspired by northern nature, craft, and design.
+Formally trained in Fine Arts, she dabbles in many different media but focuses primarily on needle felting as an art form.

 "Nature is not something that can be seen with the eye alone - it lies within the soul, in pictures seen by the inner eye."

 Kukkonen, T. (2022).
 Conceptualizing intermediary organizations in arts education through a cross sector review of the literature.
 Studies in Art Education, 63(2), 152-168. doi: 10.1080/00393541.2022.2050987

 Kukkonen, T. (2021).
 Supporting youth mental health in and through the arts: An evidence base and guide for teaching artists.
 Prepared for the English Language Arts Network. https://www.quebec-elan.org/2021/10/25/39884/

 Kukkonen, T. (2020).
 An ecological model of artist-school partnerships for policy makers and practitioners.
 Arts Education Policy Review, 12(2), 43-54. doi: 10.1080/10632913.2019.1576150